Using a qFIT test

 Information for patients from the Pathology Department

 You have been referred to the hospital by your GP as you are having problems with your bowels.
-And any changes in bowel habit can be a sign of bowel cancer.
+Any changes in bowel habit can be a sign of bowel cancer.

 This leaflet explains what you need to do with the test enclosed with this leaflet.
 If you have any questions, please speak to your consultant.